-Municipal bonds have jumped in popularity over the past year, with rising inflows prompting some in the financial media to dub the sector “2019’s hottest asset.”
+Municipal bonds have soared in popularity over the past year.
+A wave of investor money has flowed into the asset class — prompting some in the financial media to crown municipal bonds “2019’s hottest asset.”

-Municipal bond funds raked in more money in the first four months of 2019 than they typically do in a “good“ year.
-And by mid-2019, inflows exceeded $45 billion, or more than 10 times the amount of cash gathered over the whole of 2018.
+Municipal bond funds raked in more investor money in the first four months of 2019 than they typically do in a “good“ year.
+And by mid-2019, year-to-date inflows had exceeded $45 billion — more than 10 times the amount of new investor money gathered over the whole of 2018.

-In recent months, muni bond yields have tumbled — setting records as trade tensions and faltering global growth bolstered the appeal of safe-haven assets.
+In recent months, muni bond yields (which move inversely to bond prices) tumbled — setting records as trade tensions and faltering global growth bolstered the appeal of safe-haven assets.

-Despite the rising popularity, question marks hover over the municipal market.
-Here are answers to some of today’s key questions.
+Despite the asset class’s rising popularity, question marks hover over the market.
+Whether you’re new to the nearly $4 trillion municipal bond market — or are revisiting an existing tax-exempt bond allocation — here are answers to today’s key questions.

-There’s no escaping it: The after-tax income offered by municipal bonds isn’t what it used to be; strong investor demand at a time of relatively modest issuance has caused yields to trend lower.
-And yet the asset class remains a relatively attractive option when pursuing income.
+There’s no escaping it: The after-tax income offered by municipal bonds isn’t what it used to be.
+Strong investor demand at a time of relatively modest issuance has seen yields trend lower.

 In addition to income, municipal bonds can provide another potential benefit for balanced portfolios: equity diversification.
-Indeed, investment-grade municipals have often shown modest correlation to U.S. equities, an attribute that is especially attractive in unsettled times.
+Indeed, both investment-grade and high-yield municipals have often shown modest correlation to U.S. equities, an attribute that is especially attractive in unsettled times.

-Munis can help balanced portfolios in a couple of ways:
+Munis can help balanced portfolios in three possible ways:

-The answer depends on your ZIP code and financial circumstances.
-That said, the decision really boils down to weighing the potential tradeoff between tax benefit and market opportunity.
+How someone answers this question will hinge on their ZIP code as well as their financial circumstances.
+That said, the decision really does boil down to weighing the potential tradeoff between tax benefit and market opportunity.

 In simple terms, residents of states with higher taxes stand to gain a greater tax advantage from strategies focused solely on in-state municipal bonds (because that investment income is typically exempt from state, as well as federal, income tax).

 Assessing in-state muni opportunities is a little more involved.
 The market landscape varies from state to state as much as the actual terrain.
-California, for example, includes diverse issuers and thousands of municipal bonds.
-In contrast, the number of in-state bonds in less populous places may be several hundred or fewer.
+California and New York, for example, each include diverse issuers and many thousands of municipal bonds.
+In contrast, the number of in-state bonds in less populous places may only amount to several hundred or fewer.
 Yields also vary quite meaningfully from state to state.

 Recent market developments — including the inversion of the yield curve — have left some investors wondering if a recession is near.
 At times like these, it’s natural to revisit the level of risk in portfolios.

-To the uninitiated, municipal bonds may seem risky given that they have often made headlines for the wrong reasons.
-Notable examples include Detroit’s 2013 bankruptcy and the 2015 debt crisis in Puerto Rico.
+To the uninitiated, municipal bonds may seem like a risky asset class.
+After all, munis have often made headlines for the wrong reasons.
+Notable examples include Detroit’s 2013 bankruptcy and the debt crisis that erupted in Puerto Rico in 2015.

 The facts, however, paint a different picture.
 In 2017, for example, Standard & Poor’s counted 64 defaults from U.S. companies and 20 from municipals.
-Recent history suggests that, over time, the percentage of rated municipal bonds that typically default is comparable to similarly rated U.S. corporates.
+Recent history suggests that, over time, the percentage of rated municipal bonds that typically default is comparable to what has been observed among similarly rated U.S. corporates.
 Of course, default rates vary across market cycles.
-It’s also important to note that historical data may underestimate actual default rates due to unrated bonds being excluded from the analysis.
+It’s also important to note: Historical data may underestimate actual default rates due to unrated bonds being excluded from the analysis.

 Often, when investors think about munis they have general obligation (GO) bonds in mind.
-By far, California and New York are the most frequent issuers of GOs, which are typically backed by the credit and taxing power of a state or local authority.
+By far, California and New York are the most frequent issuers of GOs.
+Typically, GOs are backed by the credit and taxing power of a state or local authority.

-Some investors are surprised to learn that most munis are revenue bonds, which account for about 70% of investment-grade munis; hospitals, colleges and other providers of essential services issue these bonds.
-Each bond is backed by a dedicated revenue stream from a specific project and has very little connection to state and local government finances.
+Some investors are, therefore, surprised to learn that most munis are revenue bonds, not GOs.
+Revenue bonds account for about 70% of investment-grade munis; hospitals, colleges and other providers of essential services issue these bonds.
+Each bond is backed by a dedicated revenue stream from a specific project, and therefore has very little connection to state and local government finances.

 Fundamental research can provide a clear assessment of credit risk in revenue bonds, which have typically offered higher yields than GOs.
 In contrast, local government issuers face practical constraints on raising revenue.
 Politics and pensions are frequently significant factors.
 There can, therefore, be a lot more nuance and judgment involved in assessing whether GO bonds offer investors adequate compensation for the risks entailed.